sisl/dmubook-errata/README.md

 This item will be fixed in a later printing:

 * Alg.
 4.1: U should have \pi as a superscript everywhere (Benjamin Antin)
 * Eq.
-4.27: The rightmost Ta should be transposed.
+4.24 and 4.27: The rightmost Ta should be transposed.